NormXU/NormXU.github.io/_posts/2023-08-30-compatibility.md

 When the developers of PyTorch release a new version, they include a flag, ``TORCH_CUDA_ARCH_LIST``, in the [setup.py](https://github.com/pytorch/pytorch/blob/78810d78e82f8e18dbc1c049a2b92e559ab567b2/setup.py#L134).
 In this flag, they can specify which CUDA architecture to build for, such as ``TORCH_CUDA_ARCH_LIST="3.5 5.2 6.0 6.1 7.0+PTX 8.0"``.
 Remember numbers in ``TORCH_CUDA_ARCH_LIST`` are not CUDA versions, these numbers refers to the NVIDIA GPU architectures, such as 7.5 for the Turing architecture and 8.x for the Ampere architecture.

-Here is a good table for reference, credit to [dagelf](https://stackoverflow.com/questions/68496906/pytorch-installation-for-different-cuda-architectures/74962874#74962874)
+Here is a helpful table for reference, credit to [dagelf](https://stackoverflow.com/questions/68496906/pytorch-installation-for-different-cuda-architectures/74962874#74962874)

 | nvcc tag                | TORCH_CUDA_ARCH_LIST | GPU Arch                                                     | Year | eg. GPU           |
 | ----------------------- | -------------------- | ------------------------------------------------------------ | ---- | ----------------- |